David Woodard: Dreamachine

 While in Napa, he became interested in the Dreamachine, a stroboscopic light art device invented by Brion Gysin and Ian Sommerville.
-He first read about it in William S. Burrough's The Job and Gysin's The Process.
+He first read about it in William S. Burroughs' The Job and Gysin's The Process.
 His landlord had been a friend of Gysin and was in possession of the schematics used to build the device.
-Based on those schematics, throughout the 1990s and early 2000s, Woodard built replicas of the device.
+Based on those schematics Woodard built replicas of the device, selling them through word of mouth.

-He turned this into a business and largely sold his Dreamachines through word of mouth.
-Woodard befriended artist William S. Burroughs, who had previously also built Dreamachines, and moved to Lawrence, Kansas in 1997 to be closer to him.
+Woodard befriended Burroughs, who had previously also built Dreamachines, and moved to Lawrence, Kansas in 1997 to be closer to him.
 He later moved to Los Angeles.
-Woodard's Dreamachine replicas were shown in exhibitions including William S. Burroughs' 1996 LACMA visual retrospective Ports of Entry, and William Burroughs: 100 Years of Expanding Consciousness at the Spencer Museum of Art in Lawrence, Kansas in 2014.
-A dreamachine was sold to Kurt Cobain, possibly by Woodard, which rumors and some organizations claimed was somehow responsible for his suicide, criticizing both Burroughs and Woodard for this.
-Most commentators, and Woodard, disregarded this, and later reports on Cobain's suicide contradicted it.
+One of Woodard's Dreamachine replicas was shown in William S. Burroughs' 1996 LACMA visual retrospective Ports of Entry, and William Burroughs: 100 Years of Expanding Consciousness at the Spencer Museum of Art in Lawrence, Kansas in 2014.
+A dreamachine was sold to Kurt Cobain, possibly by Woodard, which some organizations claimed was responsible for his suicide, criticizing both Burroughs and Woodard for this.
+Later reports on Cobain's suicide contradicted this claim.
 In 2004, a journalist ordered a $500 Dreamachine from Woodard, which was delivered after seven months of delays, and was made from black cardboard.

 Woodard also constructed and offered for sale a device he referred to as a "wishing machine", inspired by Burroughs' writings, which he claimed had allowed him to control the weather and cure cancer.